 People with small numbers of warts can be treated with creams, such as podophyllotoxin or imiquimod.
 Those with larger warts may need to have them surgically removed.

 Practicing safe sex by using latex condoms is the only way to prevent STIs.
+Condoms are available to purchase over-the-counter or online.

 To prevent transmitting STIs, such as herpes, to sexual partners, a person should not have sex during an outbreak of one of these conditions.
 People with syphilis should abstain from sex until the sores or rash have subsided.